Podkosa/moni/README.md

 - Bot (HTTP-server) for on-demand checks
 - Autonomous compact watchdog for monitoing and alerting
 - Slack integration: alerts to channel and slash commands
-- Checks: Celery broker queues size (through Flower API)
+- Checks: Celery broker queues size (through Flower API) (working on more)
 - Speed: Asynchronous requests, Python 3.11 and FastAPI ensure the max gauge of your *Python* speedometer.
 - Declarative YAML settings